 Heard in the office: “Valentine’s Day is here again??
 Already!?”
 Yep, it is.
-And it’s since passed (and we all survived).
 For some reason this Hallmark holiday stirs up a bunch of emotions for both loved-up couples and singletons alike.
 But, let’s think about it this way, would Killing Eve‘s Villanelle (Jodie Comer) lose any sleep over whether or not she had plans?
 That is a flat-out, “Hell no.”

 The below roundup of killer-thrillers might help gauge expectations going into the evening and shake off any V-Day scaries.